Colorado grocery store shooting suspect ID'd as man, 21; victims between 20-65

 Rep. Joe Neguse, a Democrat whose district includes Boulder, said Tuesday on "CBS This Morning" that "enough is enough" when it comes to political impasses that keep gun control laws from passing Congress.

-RELATED: Video shows gunman walk into 1 of 3 spas before deadly Atlanta shootings

 "The time for inaction is over.
 It does not have to be this way.
 There are commonsense gun legislation reform proposals that have been debated in Congress for far too long," Neguse said.
 "The gun lobby and so many others have stopped the ability to make meaningful reforms in the past, but that's no excuse.
-I think the American people are tired of excuses.
-So it's time for us to roll up our sleeves in the Congress and muster the political will power to actually get something done."
+I think the American people are tired of excuses."

 Speaker Nancy Pelosi said the U.S. House stands with gun violence victims who say "enough is enough."